robintrayler/astroBayes_manuscript/manuscript.md

 # Author contribution {.unnumbered}

 RBT, and MDS conceived the project and developed the modeling framework with input from SRM.
 RBT wrote the code for the `astroBayes` `R` package and performed testing and validation with input from SRM and MDS.
-BBS contributed the Bridge Creek grayscale data.
+BBS contributed the Bridge Creek Limestone grayscale data.
 RBT, MDS, BBS, and SRM wrote and edited the manuscript.

 \newpage